How to choose a university

-By asking yourself the following questions, you will arrive at the shortlist of universities you would be happy to study at.
+Ask yourself these questions to help you shortlist universities you’d be happy to study at.

-Which universities offer the subject area or specific course you are interested in?
+Which universities offer the subject area or specific course you’re interested in?

 Where do you want to study?

-Think about proximity to home and if you want to be in a urban or rural area.
+Think about proximity to home and if you want to be in an urban or rural area.

 What type of university do you want to go to?